 - Street address of your initial principal office

 - Name and address of your registered agent

-- Name and address of the LLC’s organizer
+- The name and signature of the organizer

-After you register an LLC in Washington DC, create a detailed outline that explains how you will run and manage your new business.
-Even though it doesn’t need to be filed with the state, put one together and keep it for your records.
+After you register an LLC in Washington D.C., create a detailed outline that explains how you will run and manage your new business.
+Even though it doesn’t need to be filed with the District, put one together and keep it for your records.